Victoria Finlay

 Victoria Finlay is a British writer and journalist, known for her books on colour and jewels.
-Her most famous book is Colour: Travels Through The Paint Box.
+Her best-known book is Colour: Travels through the Paintbox.

 Career

-Finlay studied social anthropology at St Andrew's University, Scotland, and the College of William & Mary, Virginia, after which she joined Reuters.
+Finlay, born in 1964, studied social anthropology at St Andrew's University, Scotland, and the College of William & Mary, Virginia, after which she joined Reuters.
 From 1991 to 2003 Finlay worked in Hong Kong as a journalist.
 By the time of the handover in 1997, she was arts editor of the South China Morning Post.

 Finlay had become obsessed with colour as a child, when her father took her to Chartres Cathedral and said that people were no longer able to make the blue in the stained glass.
-In 2000, she decided it was time to go and find out this and other secrets of colour, and Colour: Travels through the Paintbox was published in 2002.
+In 2000, she decided to investigate this and other aspects of colour; Colour: Travels through the Paintbox was published in 2002.

-Finlay has also worked in radio presenting, and was the director of communications for the Alliance of Religions and Conservation.
+Finlay has worked in radio presenting, and was director of communications for the Alliance of Religions and Conservation.